 We are proud that our people:

-- Give our high performers the opportunity to make a difference, build their skills and develop their global mindset but spending 5-7 weeks ‘in the field’ working with the businesses.
+- Give our high performers the opportunity to make a difference, build their skills and develop their global mindset by spending 5-7 weeks ‘in the field’ working with the businesses.

 Kiva is a non-profit organization with a mission to connect people through lending money to alleviate poverty.
 It is the world's first and largest microfinance organization.

 Using the internet, Kiva encourages individuals to lend as little as US$25 to entrepreneurs from emerging economies around the world.
 They work with microfinance institutions on five continents to provide loans to people without access to traditional banking systems.

 We have made a commitment to provide US$1m of value to Kiva through pro bono work.
 Our EY professionals from Advisory and Assurance are contributing their time to drive projects designed to assist Kiva track its flow of funds and organize and check information surrounding its activities with borrowers and lenders.